KyleOndy/kyleondy.com/provider/pages/hire.markdown

 I have recently fallen hard for functional programming am try to apply the concepts I am learning to problems at hand.

 Working with short iteration and feedback cycles is integral to my productivity.
-Testing, scripting, and automation allow my to close the feedback loop effectively solve problems.
+Due to my work style, I make extensive use of testing, scripting, and automation to allow me to close the feedback loop while solving problems.

 ## What I am Looking For